 Basically, if there is enough continued support for the event, it will stay in the valley.

 "ITVFest is a world class arts event that can be an economic game changer for the region dependent upon how much support it receives from the community," Gilpin said.
-"This could be a tent pole economic event in southern Vermont for the next decade as long as we are able to keep the ticket sales."

 One of Gilpin's biggest concerns is making sure local residents feel included.
 He urges people to take the festival on as if it were their own.